ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ```
 {:codeblock}

-You can tell whether the instance is running by making a `GET /volumes/{id}` call and specifying the boot volume ID.
-In the boot volume details, if `active = false`, the instance is running and you can use it to create an image from volume.
+You can tell whether the instance is running by retrieving the instance and locating its boot volume ID.
+Make a
+`GET /volumes/{id}` call and specify the boot volume ID.
+If `active = true` in the response, the instance is running.
 {:tip}

 #### Step 2 - Stop the running instance